bcolb/CheatSheets/JavaScript/README.md

 let n = 12;
 ```

-the ```const``` keyword can be used to create a block-scoped constant.
+The ```const``` keyword can be used to create a block-scoped constant.
 This is similar to the scoping of let but a const variable can't be changed through reassignment.

 ```
 const number = 7;